How Does the U.S. Refugee System Work?

 The United States has consistently received refugees from Asia, Africa, Europe, and Latin America, though the total number of admissions has changed dramatically for some regions in the time since the U.S. refugee resettlement program was created.
 Immediately following passage of the 1980 act, more than two hundred thousand refugees—the highest total in recent history—were admitted to the country; the vast majority originated in Southeast Asian countries, including Cambodia and Vietnam.

 Refugees admitted to the United States from former Soviet countries increased sharply in the decade beginning in 1989.
 From 2010 to 2020, the highest number of refugees came from Myanmar, Iraq, and Bhutan, in descending order.
-By comparison, in 2021, the countries with the highest number of refugees admitted to the United States were the Democratic Republic of Congo, Syria, Afghanistan, and Ukraine, in descending order.
+By comparison, in 2022, the countries with the most refugees admitted to the United States were the Democratic Republic of Congo, Syria, Myanmar, and Sudan, in that order.

 In 2017, Trump issued an executive order that temporarily prohibited the entry of nationals of seven Muslim-majority countries—Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen—and indefinitely barred all Syrian refugees.
 (Admissions for Syrians restarted in January 2018.)
 The executive order also tightened visa restrictions that had been imposed under Obama on those seven countries.
 The Trump administration revised the order twice amid legal challenges, until April 2018, when the Supreme Court allowed the third version of the order to stand.

 Trump also heavily criticized a resettlement deal with Australia finalized by Obama, in which the United States was to take 1,250 refugees currently being held by Australian authorities in offshore detention centers.
 Many of these refugees were from Iran and Somalia, countries included in the third iteration of the travel ban.
-By June 2021, Washington had resettled resettled 968 refugees as part of the deal.
+By January 2022, the United States had resettled nearly one thousand refugees as part of the deal.

 How are refugees screened and approved?